camerxnlol/61040-fa25-assignment-4/design/concepts/Post/api-extraction.md

 ### POST /api/Post/create

-**Description:** Creates a new post, associating the provided user ID, content, and timestamp.
+**Description:** Creates a new post with the given content and attributes it to a user.

 **Requirements:**
 - Implicitly true; no specific preconditions are mentioned in the concept definition.